solliancenet/microsoft-redis-cache-migration/05_Appendix/03_InstallStunnel.md

 - Set the `Enabled` value to `1`
 - Save the file
-- Setup the pids directory and create the redis connection:
+- Setup the pids directory and create the Redis connection:

 ```bash
 cd